Prosecutors dismiss Alec Baldwin charge, citing new evidence

 A new legal team took over prosecution of Baldwin and Gutierrez-Reed in late March, after the original special prosecutor appointed in the case resigned.

-When word of the dismissal came, Baldwin was at Yellowstone Film Ranch on the set of a rebooted “Rust” production.
-Preparations for filming were underway Thursday at its new location in Montana, 18 months after the shooting shut it down, a representative for Rust Movie Productions said.
+When word of the dismissal came, Baldwin was at Yellowstone Film Ranch on the set of a rebooted “Rust” production, a representative for Rust Movie Productions said.
+Preparations for filming were underway at the film’s new location in Montana, 18 months after the shooting shut it down.

 Gutierrez-Reed’s attorneys said they fully expect her to be exonerated in the judicial process.